soodoku/tldr/summaries/42_news_that_matters.md

 * Small n per cell.
 See ^^
 * Treatment is complex so hard to uniquely attribute it to X
-* Lack of adjustment for multiple comparison
+* Lack of adjustment for multiple comparisons
-* Lack of clustered s.e. by respondent if there are multiple DV per respondent

 ### Agenda Setting